Star369666/NUTN_Algoritm/HW1_Primality/Readme.txt

+HW1_(i)_and_(iii): (i) represents Basic Prime Testing and (iii) represents Fermat Primality Testing.
-HW1_(i)_and_(iii): 1.jpg ~ 10.jpg are the first part of the Basic Prime Testing and Fermat Primality Testing displaying pictures.
+1.jpg ~ 10.jpg are the first part of the Basic Prime Testing and Fermat Primality Testing displaying pictures.
 To show the relation between input size(bits) n and running time, for all i.jpg, i starts from 1 to 30, means the test integer n is represented by 2^(i), or it has (i+1) bits.
 11.jpg ~ 20.jpg are the second part of these.
 21.jpg ~ 30.jpg are the third part of these.